frankquinn89/pands_problem_sheet/README.md

 This program reads a text file which is passed as an argument in the command line.
 Note: The file must be located in the same directory this program (es.py).

 To get a file from command line we need to use sys.argv[1] variable.
-This is becuase sys.argv[0] would cpature the python file as first varible and try to pass that. sys.argv[1] will take second argument when calling a program.\
+This is because sys.argv[0] would capture the python file as first varible and try to pass that. sys.argv[1] will take second argument when calling the program.\

 The open( filename,'r' ) is used to open and read the file.
 I am using .count("e") and .count("E") functions to gather the total amount of the letters.